BrianSammit/New-York/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Microverse
+- W3schools
+- Freecodecamp
+- Developer.mozilla
-- Inspiration
+- Learnshayhowe
-- etc
+- Odin project

 ## 📝 License

-This project is [MIT](lic.url) licensed.
+NO licese: This project is free for anyone to use.